Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ## Extending classification metrics to multiple classes

-As we return to our example of classifying images of WBC nuclei, we need to extend the ideas discussed in the previous section to handle more than two classes.
+To return to our example of classifying images of WBC nuclei, we need to extend the ideas discussed in the preceding section to handle more than two classes.
 To do so, we consider each class individually and treat this class as the "positive" case.

-To see how this works, we return to our iris flower dataset.
+We use the iris flower dataset to show how this works.
 Say that we wish to compute the recall, specificity, and precision for *Iris virginica* using the k-NN confusion matrix that we generated, reproduced below.

 | *Iris setosa* | *Iris versicolor* | *Iris virginica* |
 | :---: |  :----: | :---: |